If you are not signed up yet. You can register now and begin building your menu.

 The Food Safety Authority of Ireland is pleased to make the MenuCal service available to you on the terms set out below.
 Please read these terms carefully before using the MenuCal service.

-By using the MenuCal service on this website or clicking on the “Accept” button below you agree to these terms which will bind you and your employees, affiliates and agents.
+By clicking on the “Agree” option below you agree to these terms which will bind you and, in the case of business users, your employees, affiliates and agents.

-If you do not agree to these terms, please do not use the MenuCal service.
+If you do not agree to these terms, please discontinue use of the MenuCal service and ensure that your profile is deactivated.

 FSAI, on behalf of itself and its third-party licensors, hereby disclaims all warranties in respect of the Service to the fullest extent permitted by law.
 The Service is provided on an "as is" and "as available" basis.
 To the maximum extent permitted by law, FSAI, on behalf of itself and its third-party licensors expressly disclaims any and all warranties, express or implied, regarding the Service, including, but not limited to, any implied warranties of fitness for a particular purpose.
 Neither FSAI nor its third-party licensors warrants that the Service will meet your requirements or that the operation of the Service will be error-free or uninterrupted.